Select Page

 • Vital wheat gluten helps bread made with fresh ground flour to rise higher.

-• A lame is an excellent tool for scoring bread.
+• A bread lame is an excellent tool for scoring bread.

 • Having a sharp serrated bread knife is very handy when slicing an artisan bread, due to its crispy outside.